A Day Trip to Bonifacio Corsica

 Sardinia is big enough that it needs two airports, one in the south and one in the north.

-Shannon and I had decided to stick to the northern end of the island primarily because we are hoping to visit Corsica while in the neighborhood.
+We will stick to the northern end of the island on this short visit.
+That’s primarily because we hope to visit Corsica while in the neighborhood.

 Arrival in Sardinia

-After a quick connection in Rome from our last stop in Vilnius, we arrive at our hotel, the Hilton Olbia (another great use of Hilton points!), just before midnight after picking up our rental car at the airport.
+After a quick connection in Rome from our last stop in Vilnius, we arrive at our hotel, the lovely (and affordable) L’Essenza Hotel, just before midnight after picking up our rental car at the airport.

 Car Rental in Sardinia

-The guy working the rental car counter at the airport is so happy to see us (we are obviously his last reservation of the night) that he offers to lead us right past our hotel on his drive home.
-A nice touch since it definitely saves us some navigation time at that late hour.
+The guy working the rental car counter at the airport is thrilled to see us since we are his last reservation of the night.

 Smart Car Sardinia